 - Ensure your webcam is functioning.
 (On Apple products, open the Facetime app

 to confirm your webcam is working.
 For PC products, use www.testmycam.net.)

-If everything is set up properly, your Brandlive contact will be able to see you from
+- If everything is set up properly, your Brandlive contact will be able to see you from the event page.

 Help your live-video presenter to feel more prepared before going on the air by reviewing the three sections below: